shibbirweb/vs-code-extra-cursor-caret-height/README.md

 When the extension is deactivated or uninstalled, it:

-* Please reset heigh using command `Extra Cursor Height: Reset Height` before uninstall or deactivate.
+* Please reset heigh using command `Extra Cursor Caret Height: Reset Height` before uninstall or deactivate.

 ---